 Our three areas of emphasis in communication studies are:

-- Rhetoric and public communication – Prepares you to become an effective and ethical speaker, listener and writer.
+- Advocacy and public communication – Prepares you to become an effective and ethical speaker, listener and writer.
 You will become a more alert critic of information and argument while gaining responsible advocacy and leadership skills that are essential in business, nonprofit and civic settings.

 - Media studies – Preparing you for roles in media development and production.
 Courses emphasize the development of media technology, the way different forms of media affect content, strategies for critical citizenship and consumption of media messages.
 The film/video portion of the curriculum emphasizes creating actual program materials for both cable television and competitive festival exhibition.

 - Organizational/corporate communication – Combines a common core of courses in communication with classes that examine communication systems, training and consulting as well as advertising and corporate advocacy in business, community

 Careers that hire people with communication degrees are vast – from an acquisitions editor to a grant writer to a special effects technician.

 - Graduates in Rhetoric and Public Communication find jobs in all areas of communication, including organizational/corporate, educational and governmental settings.
 Rhetoric and public communication also